sdi2000150/OOP-2021/Project-Highway/README.md

-Assignment presentation is provided in the "OOPassgnProject_2022.pdf" (in greek).
+Assignment presentation is provided in the "OOPproj_2022.pdf" (in greek).

-README is provided in the "readme2_java.pdf" (in greek).
+README is provided in the "Readme.pdf" (in greek).